atir5701/DFA-Minimization/README.md

 number of states.
 DFA minimization is also called as Optimization of DFA.
 The DFA in its minimal form is called as a Minimal DFA.
 The two popular methods for minimizing a DFA are –
-i) Equivalence Method
+i.
+Equivalence Method
-ii) Myhill Nerode Theorem
+ii.
+Myhill Nerode Theorem

 Steps –
-1) Create the pairs of all the states involved in DFA.
+1. Create the pairs of all the states involved in DFA.
-2) Mark all the pairs (Qa,Qb) such a that Qa is Final state and Qb is Non-Final State.
+2. Mark all the pairs (Qa,Qb) such a that Qa is Final state and Qb is Non-Final State.
-3) If there is any unmarked pair (Qa,Qb) such a that δ(Qa,x) and δ(Qb,x) is marked, then mark (Qa,Qb).
+3. If there is any unmarked pair (Qa,Qb) such a that δ(Qa,x) and δ(Qb,x) is marked, then mark (Qa,Qb).
 Here x is a input symbol.
 Repeat this step until no more marking can be made.
 We have checked for all the unmarked pairs but don’t need to stop here we need to continue this process until no more markings can be made.
-4) Combine all the unmarked pairs and make them as a single state in the minimized DFA.
+4. Combine all the unmarked pairs and make them as a single state in the minimized DFA.

+## Overview
+This project implements the DFA minimization algorithm, which is used to reduce the number of states in a deterministic finite automaton (DFA) while preserving its behavior.
+DFA minimization is crucial for simplifying DFA representations and optimizing their performance.

+The implementation is done in Python, providing a straightforward demonstration of how DFA minimization works.

+## Features
+- Accepts DFA as input in a specified format.
+- Applies the minimization algorithm to reduce the DFA's number of states.
+- Generates a minimized DFA with equivalent behavior to the original DFA.